soomla/knowledge-base/src/documents/cocos2dx/js/GrowSpend_GettingStarted.html.md

 layout: "content"
 image: "Bundle"
 title: "GrowSpend"
 text: "The perfect virtual economy solution for your game.
-If you want Fraud Protection, cross-device balance SYNC and remote economy configurator then this bundle is for you."
+If you want Fraud Protection, cross-device balance SYNC and remote economy configurator then this integration is for you."
 position: 11
 theme: 'platforms'
 collection: 'cocos2djs_grow'